xpipe-io/xpipe/README.md

 ## Open source model

-XPipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
-Select parts are not open source yet, but may be added to this repository in the future.

-This mainly concerns the features only available in the professional tier and the shell handling library implementation.
-Furthermore, some CI pipelines and tests that run on private servers are also not included in this repository.
+XPipe follows an open core model, which essentially means that the main application is open source while certain other components are not.
+This mainly concerns the features only available in the professional edition and the shell handling library implementation.
+Furthermore, some CI pipelines and tests that run on private servers are also not included in the open repository.

+The distributed XPipe application consists out of two parts:
+- The open-source core that you can find this repository.
+It is licensed under the [Apache License 2.0](/LICENSE.md).
+- The closed-source extensions, mostly for professional edition features, which are not included in this repository

 ## More links